halversondm/develop-james-matcher/readme.md

 An Apache James Matcher for whitelisting the local part of the email address.
 This is especially useful if you want to create a large list of users and your organization recognizes multiple domains for the same user.

-`mvn clean package` to build
+`mvn clean package` to build the code from source.

 ## Requirements

-Maven
+* Maven to build
-Java 8
+* Java 8 to run

 ### Runtime Requirements